Rotifer: Digestive system

 The coronal cilia create a current that sweeps food into the mouth.
 The mouth opens into a characteristic chewing pharynx (called the mastax), sometimes via a ciliated tube, and sometimes directly.
 The pharynx has a powerful muscular wall and contains tiny, calcified, jaw-like structures called trophi, which are the only fossilizable parts of a rotifer.
 The shape of the trophi varies between different species, depending partly on the nature of their diet.
-In suspension feeders, the trophi are covered in grinding ridges, while in more actively carnivorous species, they may be shaped like forceps to help bite into prey.
+In suspension feeders, the trophi are covered in grinding ridges, while in more actively carnivorous species, they may be shaped like forceps to help bite into prey, pierce it inside the pharynx, and retain only the edible portions to be consumed.
+The diet of carnivorous species comprises mainly protozoa and small metazoans.
+In rotifer species that trap their prey, there is a funnel shaped structure around the mouth, and lobes turn inward to contain the prey and draw it to the mouth and pharynx.
 In some ectoparasitic rotifers, the mastax is adapted to grip onto the host, although, in others, the foot performs this function instead.

 Behind the mastax lies an oesophagus, which opens into a stomach where most of the digestion and absorption occurs.
 The stomach opens into a short intestine that terminates in a cloaca on the posterior dorsal surface of the animal.
 Up to seven salivary glands are present in some species, emptying to the mouth in front of the oesophagus, while the stomach is associated with two gastric glands that produce digestive enzymes.
+Digestion is extracellular and the stomach absorbs the nutrients.

 A pair of protonephridia open into a bladder that drains into the cloaca.
 These organs expel water from the body, helping to maintain osmotic balance.